 VIII.
-Homeless Students

-For information on supports and services available to homeless students, see handbook procedure 12:30.
+Homeless Students For information on supports and services available to homeless students, see handbook

 For further information on any of the above matters, please contact the building principal.

 Cross Reference: POLICY 6:170-AP2, Notice to Parents Required by ESSA, McKinney-Vento Homeless Assistance Act, and Protection of Pupil Rights Act